kimvongola/DRL_HW3/CartPole_4.5.0/HW3.md

 - **Constructor `(__init__)`** to initialize the following parameters:

-    - memory: FIFO buffer to store the trajectory within a certain time window.
+    - **memory**: FIFO buffer to store the trajectory within a certain time window.

-    - batch_size: Number of data samples drawn from memory to train the neural network.
+    - **batch_size**: Number of data samples drawn from memory to train the neural network.

 - **Core Functions**